Amarillo Records

 Amarillo Records was an independent record label owned by Gregg Turkington that operated out of San Francisco, California, from 1992 to 2001.
 The label specialized in releasing experimental rock music and comedy records.
-It released several solo recordings by Church Of Satan founder Anton LaVey the 1996 sampler compilation You Gan't Boar Like an Eabla When You Work with Turkrys.
+It released several solo recordings by Church Of Satan founder Anton LaVey, as well as the 1996 sampler compilation You Gan't Boar Like an Eabla When You Work with Turkrys.

 Artists on Amarillo Records

 A list of bands, artists and others whose music, spoken word and comedy released through Amarillo Records.